Alchemy of Heart & Purpose

 This article was first published at empowerbase.com (blog) inspired by Conscious Dialogue Community Calls hosted with Dinesh Chandra.
 Our gratitude goes to all who participated in co-creating the dialogue.
 Welcome to join our free monthly sessions!
 See more information: Conscious Dialogue.

 Your life has a purpose – you have some special gift to contribute to the world.
 And there is no-one else on Earth who could bring forth exactly what you have inside.

 How do you then get to know your purpose and your gifts?
 That’s the question I’ve heard so many times from seekers of their path and it has certainly inspired my own life since young.

 Below some realizations along the way.

 What is my purpose?
 That’s an enormous question for the mind to handle.
 Hence it begins to rationalize and doubt, becoming fixed: “I must find my purpose, so I won’t stop searching until I get it.”
 Or “I’m going to sit on this fence until I’m certain about what I should do”.

-For doing is the language the mind comprehends, right?
-But purpose, in essence, is not about doing.
+Doing is the language the mind comprehends, right?
+But purpose in essence is not about doing.
 It’s more about being.